JaninaWibker/friendchat/readme.md

   privileges.
   **Titles**: Also meant as a programmatically used feature: Grant players specific title for reaching *something*.
 Similar to titles earned in MMORPGs.
 The player can have multiple titles and can choose which to display.

+## Installation

+After downloading a release build (which will be available soon :tm:) copy the friend-chat.jar file into the plugin directory of your papermc server.
+When building from source the build task should have already copied the jar file to the correct location;
+if not then check that `build.gradle` has the correct workspace set.
+The workspace needs to match the workspace in `start.sh`

+## Configuration

+**WIP**: this will follow sometime soon

 ## Project structure